-TRI-ME allows any toxic chemical to be reported in Section 7A, however, it limits the treatment codes that can be reported based on the General Waste Stream Code selected.
+TRI-ME allows any toxic chemical to be reported in Section 7A, however, it limits reporting in two ways.
+First, TRI-ME limits the treatment codes that can be reported based on the General Waste Stream Code selected.
 If a TRI-ME user selects General Waste Stream code "A - Gaseous", all Waste Treatment Codes are made available.
 However, if a user selects from the remaining three General Waste Stream Codes (W - Wastewater, L - Liquid waste streams, or S - Solid waste streams), the "Air Emissions Treatment" Waste Treatment Codes are not made available.
+Second, the software restricts reporting for certain toxic chemicals with qualifiers.
+When reporting zinc (fume or dust) or aluminum (fume or dust) TRI-ME will not allow the user to select General Waste Stream Codes W-Wastewater and L-Liquid waste streams because the fume or dust form of a toxic chemical can not exist in a liquid or water waste.
+For asbestos (friable) only S - Solid or A - Gaseous can be selected.
+When reporting hydrochloric acid (acid aerosols) only A - Gaseous can be selected.